moksudahmed/StockMarket/README.md

-# StockMarket data scrape for app
+# Stock Market data scrape for app
+# Develope by Python